 Each assignment accounts for a relatively small portion of your final mark, so don't worry if you don't do well on a few of them.
-They are designed for practicing coding and to help you memorize and understand key concepts that will be tested through pop quizzes.
+They are designed to motivate you to practice coding and to help you memorize and understand key concepts that will be tested through in-class pop quizzes.
 For this reason, it is important that you begin the assignment as soon as possible and complete it on your own.
-Assignments will typically be posted by the end of lecture and due within 48 hrs.
+Assignments will typically be posted by the end of lecture and are due within 48 hrs of posting.
 A late assignment receives 0%.
 Students who require accommodation for any reason will receive a 5-day grace period without penalty (see "Accommodations" and "Extenuating Circumstances", below).
 Tests:

 There are no exams in this course.
 Instead, you will be tested on your understanding of the course content periodically through unannounced pop quizzes.
 The purpose of the quizzes is to reinforce learning concepts from tutorials and assignments.
 Quizzes are not announced ahead of time and occur at the beginning of lecture.
 There are no make-up quizzes, however students requiring accommodation for any reason may miss up to two quizzes, or drop their two lowest quiz marks without penalty (see "Accommodations" and "Extenuating Circumstances", below).
-Final Project:

-A large part of your final grade depends on a final group project in which you apply methods learned in this course to write original code for managing and interpreting a large dataset.
+Final Project: A large part of your final grade depends on a group project in which you work collaboratively and apply methods learned in this course to write original code for managing and interpreting a large dataset.
+The project is due 1 week after the last tutorial.
 A late project receives 0%.
 However, groups with students requiring accommodation for any reason receive a 2-week grace period without penalty.
 Participation:

 Part of your final grade will be based on participation marks provided to students who contribute to discussion in class in a collegial and respectful manner.
-Each member of your group will provide a peer assessment grade based on their assessment of you according to the following statement: "This group member was respectful, helpful, and made important contributions to the group assignments without dominating the discussion."
+Each member of your group will also provide a peer assessment grade based on their opinion of your contributions to the group according to the following statement: "This group member was respectful, helpful, and made important contributions to the group assignments without dominating the discussion."

 Other Considerations

 Grievances: